YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The crown also reflects light differently.
 When hair spreads away from the center, there is less overlapping coverage.
 Even with good growth, the same number of grafts can look thinner in the crown than in the frontal area.

-I pay close attention to promises that make crown coverage sound simple.
-A clinic may show a dense crown result, but the important questions are how many grafts were used, how much donor reserve remains, how the whorl was designed, and whether the patient will continue to lose hair around it.
+I pay close attention to promises that make crown coverage sound easy.
+A clinic may show a dense crown result, but the real questions are how many grafts were used, how much donor reserve remains, how the whorl was designed, and whether the patient will continue to lose hair around it.

-The page on why some hair transplant results look thin explains this broader problem well.
-Density is not only a number.
-It depends on hair caliber, color contrast, angle, lighting, scalp area, and whether the grafts are placed where they create the strongest visual effect.
+Why some hair transplant results look thin is often a density and planning problem, not only a graft number problem.
+Density depends on hair caliber, color contrast, angle, lighting, scalp area, and whether the grafts are placed where they create the strongest visual effect.

 What happens if grafts are placed in the wrong direction?